Ozzie Albies Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.81).
+- The Guardians' 3.81 team ERA ranks sixth across all MLB pitching staffs.

-- The Guardians give up the second-fewest home runs in baseball (81 total, one per game).
+- Guardians pitchers combine to give up 84 home runs (one per game), the fourth-fewest in baseball.

-- Williams (0-0) gets the starting nod for the Guardians, his third this season.

-- In his last time out on Wednesday, the righty threw seven scoreless innings against the Kansas City Royals while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.